UndergraduateArtificialIntelligenceClub/website/src/data/nhl_positivity_index.md

 - Yukesh Subedi, Computer Science Student | [Linkedin](https://www.linkedin.com/in/yukesh-subedi-392872218/)
 - William Luo, Electrical Nano-Engineering Student | [Linkedin](https://www.linkedin.com/in/william-luo-5a477421b/)

 We would like to extend a gracious thank you to the Student Innovation Centre at the University of Alberta for providing the team a place to work every week.
-Also, we would like to thank Taran Purewal for keeping the team organized.
+Also, we would like to thank [Taran Purewal](https://www.linkedin.com/in/taranveer-purewal-9a073524b/) for keeping the team organized.

 ## The Data

 The data is collected from Reddit.
 We extract comments from each NHL team’s subreddit.
 In particular, we extracted comments from the game day, pre-game, and post-game threads or threads of similar nature in each team’s subreddit.
 We did this to try and ensure that we have similar data from every team in the NHL.
 We also felt that posts under the pre-, post-, and game-day threads were the most authentic way to gauge general fan sentiment.
 Most threads are posted by the user **u/HockeyMod**.
-For teams that don’t have the game threads posted by **u/HockeyMod**, there were ways to extract the game threads.
+For teams that don’t have the game threads posted by **u/HockeyMod**, there were other ways to extract the game threads.
 For example, teams like the Edmonton Oilers or the Boston Bruins use flairs to mark the posts, teams like the Winnipeg Jets or the Tampa Bay Lightning use a standardized title and teams like the Anaheim Ducks or the Detroit Redwings have a designated user that posts the threads, such as user **u/dahooddawg** for the Anaheim Ducks and user **u/OctoMod** for the Detroit Red Wings.
 To extract the comments we used [PRAW](https://praw.readthedocs.io/en/stable/), Python’s Reddit API Wrapper.

+## Creation of a Training & Testing Dataset

+With the hopes of improving the accuracy of [**cardiffnlp/twitter-roberta-base-sentiment-latest**](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest).
+We manually labelled a random sample of 6168 comments from December 1st, 2023 to December 15th, 2023 from all NHL team’s subreddits.
+Once those comments were labelled we verified the answers with disagreements with cardiffnlp's, twitter-roberta-base-sentiment-latest model and with other members of the team.
+We split the 6168 comments into a [training](https://github.com/UndergraduateArtificialIntelligenceClub/NHL-Positivity-Index/blob/main/data/training_data/NHL-SentiComments-5K-TRAIN.json) and [testing](https://github.com/UndergraduateArtificialIntelligenceClub/NHL-Positivity-Index/blob/main/data/training_data/NHL-SentiComments-1K-TEST.json) set with 5168 and 1000 comments respectively.
+If you want to use the full set of labelled comments in your own models you can find the entire dataset [here](https://www.kaggle.com/datasets/jacobwinch/nhl-reddit-comments).

+## Fine-tuning the Model

+With the help of Hugging Face's PEFT: Parameter-Efficient Fine-Tuning library we were able to effectively fine-tune [**cardiffnlp/twitter-roberta-base-sentiment-latest**](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest).
+We further fine-tuned the RoBERTa-bas model that was trained on ~124M tweets from January 2018 to December 2021 and was fine-tuned on sentiment analysis, in order to better fit our specific task of classifying hockey related comments.
+After fine-tuning, our Adapter model for [**cardiffnlp/twitter-roberta-base-sentiment-latest**](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest), [Chelberta](https://huggingface.co/UAlbertaUAIS/Chelberta) achieved an accuracy score of 81.2% improving from the base model of 79.2% on our testing dataset mentioned above.
+The confusion matrix for our model, [Chelberta](https://huggingface.co/UAlbertaUAIS/Chelberta), can be found below.

 ## Data Labelling Process

-For the data used in the dashboard, we first collect all the comments in relevant threads during two weeks for each NHL team and write them in a .json file. then we run the file through the [**cardiffnlp/twitter-roberta-base-sentiment-latest**](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) model to get the label and the score for each comment.
+For the data used in the dashboard, we first collect all the comments in relevant threads during two weeks for each NHL team and write them in a .json file. then we run the file through our model, [Chelberta](https://huggingface.co/UAlbertaUAIS/Chelberta), to get the label and the score for each comment.
 The labels for each comment are either **positive**, **neutral**, or **negative**.
+The score is the number of upvotes for each comment.
 We then plug each labelled comment into our positivity score formula which can be seen below.

 ## Positivity Score